 Recently opened in 2016, The Rush Creek Lodge is the first new resort in Yosemite National Park in over 25 years!
 These brand-new accommodations feature two queen beds, a private bathroom, and a private deck with scenic views of the forest at sunset.
 Keeping in the spirit of an authentic, rewarding mountain experience, you won’t find televisions or other electronic distractions in the room.
 Instead, you’ll find radio streaming, games, and the option of renting a portable DVD player and movies.
 Hoping to catch the big game?
 The Tavern offers a selection of local craft brews and sports broadcasts, along with live music or karaoke.
 And don’t forget the pool!
 The lodge hosts a saltwater pool, hot tubs, The Pool Bar, and a cozy fire pit lounge.
 All in all, the pristine luxury of the Rush Creek Lodge is the perfect way to begin our trek through Yosemite.

 This morning, we shuttle to the trailhead of the Mist Trail.
-A 3.3-mile hike takes us to the top of Vernal Fall, tackling 1,000 feet of elevation gain that includes an unforgettable stretch of steep stone steps in the midst of a waterfall.
+A 7-mile round-trip hike takes us to the top of Vernal Fall, tackling 1,600 feet of elevation gain that includes an unforgettable stretch of steep stone steps in the midst of a waterfall.
 When you get to the Vernal Fall footbridge, you’ll have a bird’s eye view of the 317-foot-high waterfall roaring down below.
 Continue up to Clarke Point and return on the famed John Muir trail.
 Later, we’ll transfer to Tenaya Lodge, your home for the next three nights.
 Continue your exploration of this amazing area tonight as you spend dinner and the rest of the evening on your own.